haberdashPI/empriser/plans.md

 X * improve colors for climate zone view
 X * add noisy border to tiles
-  PLAN: interploate between the three closest hex centers (use floor of acos(normalized dot product) to find closest two neighbors) each center point has some small noisy value subtracted from its distance, of no more than 1/6 (so the total between the three interpolated points is never more than 1/2).

-  eventually we can also use a texture to have some colorful transition, rather than a sudden switch.

 X * add basic annotations for:
     - moutains